Safeguarding Text-to-Image Generation via Inference-Time Prompt-Noise Optimization: Experiments

 \subsection{Robustness Against Adversarial Attack}

-In this section, we would like to examine the robustness of PNO against adversarial attacks designed for T2I systems.
-Specifically, we take a set of red-teaming adversarial prompts in Ring-a-bell \cite{tsai2023ring}, where toxic concepts are first extracted from natural toxic prompts, and subsequently injected into benign prompts, forming a set of adversarially crafted prompts that can bypass current safety mechanisms for T2I models.
+We examine the robustness of PNO against adversarial attacks designed against T2I systems.
+Specifically, we take a set of adversarial prompts in Ring-a-bell \citep{tsai2023ring}, where toxic concepts are first extracted from natural toxic prompts, and subsequently injected into benign prompts, forming a set of adversarially crafted prompts that can bypass current safety mechanisms for T2I models.

-We randomly select 50 prompts from the Ring-A-Bell Violence dataset, evaluate the inappropriate percentage of generated images on this dataset using Q16 classifier and Llava, and also report the average CLIP score in Table \ref{tab:adversarial}.
-The results suggest that existing baselines are not robust against adversarial attacks, yielding a significantly higher inappropriate percentage on the adversarial prompt dataset than on the I2P dataset.
-PNO, on the other hand, can successfully defend against these adversarially crafted prompts, strengthening the robustness of T2I diffusion models to a large extent.
+The results in Table \ref{tab:adversarial} indicate that existing baselines struggle against adversarial attacks, producing a significantly higher percentage of unsafe images on the adversarial dataset compared to the I2P dataset.
+In contrast, PNO effectively defends against adversarial prompts, significantly enhancing the robustness of T2I diffusion models.
+Notably, since Ring-A-Bell prompts are adversarially crafted and unreadable, alignment with these prompts as well as generation quality is not a priority, CLIP and PickScore are included solely for completeness.